dlops-io/cheese-app-v3/README.md

 You can access the deployed API using `http://<Your VM IP Address>/`

-## Deployment to GCP
+## Deployment to GCP (Single VM Instance)

-In this section we will deploy the Cheese App to GCP using Ansible Playbooks.
+In this section we will deploy the Cheese App to GCP using Pulumi.
 We will automate all the deployment steps we did previously.

 ### API's to enable in GCP before you begin
 Search for each of these in the GCP search bar and click enable to enable these API's
 * Compute Engine API
 * Service Usage API
 * Cloud Resource Manager API
-* Google Container Registry API
+* Artifact Registry API

 #### Setup GCP Service Account for deployment
 - Here are the step to create a service account: